BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/README.md

 - TR 64 : NP-04

 	- Secure connectivity with MQTT

 We are sending our MQTT messages over port 8883 also known as TLS port.

-## Attack Surface 4: ThingSpeak cloud

-- TR 64 : NP-04

- - Secure connectivity with MQTT

-We are sending our MQTT messages over port 8883 also known as TLS port.

 ## Attack Surface 5: ESP32

 - TR 64 : NP-04

 	- Secure connectivity with MQTT

 We are sending our MQTT messages over port 8883 also known as TLS port.